Unleash/unleash-edge/docs/deploying.md

 # Deploying

+## Security considerations

+Anything under /internal-backstage should be protected from public access as it exposes internal state of unleash-edge.

 ## Running Unleash Edge

 Edge provides a range of powerful ways in which you can run it.
 For a standard production configuration we recommend the